-- Reference Number: HEY-427/2016
+- Reference Number: HEY-427/2020

 - Departments: Speech and Language

-Use the headphones button (bottom left) and then select the globe to change the language of the page.
+You can translate this page by using the headphones button (bottom left) and then select the globe to change the language of the page.
 Need some help choosing a language?
-Please refer to the Browsealoud Supported Voices and Languages resource.
+Please refer to Browsealoud Supported Voices and Languages.

 What is a chronic cough?